izihawa/summa/docs/_includes/quick-start-snippet.md

 ```

 #### Summa Server
-Summa server is a main guy on the party.
+Summa server is a main guy at the party.
 This Rust-written software manages search indices and allows to do search queries.

 ```bash
 # Create diectory for storing index